axshen/axshen.github.io/index.md

 (06/04/2023)

-I've just updated the style of this blog to focus more on the photos I take rather than the text that I write.
-Currently in Helsinki, Finland enjoying some relaxing time with Ruby before heading down to the Balkans (Greece, Montenegro, Croatia) to meet with Jerry.
-Still working through migrating old posts to this current blog so they will show up quietly.
+I've updated the style of this blog to focus more on the photos I take rather than the text that I write.
+Currently in Helsinki, Finland enjoying some relaxing time with Ruby before heading to the Balkans (Greece, Montenegro, Croatia) with Jerry.
+Still working through migrating old posts so they will show up quietly.

 ### Recent posts